Table of Contents

 If you get a message about whether you want to move the cache to the new location or delete it, we recommend just deleting the cache in most cases.
 Moving an existing cache can take a decent amount of time, and in most cases is unnecessary.
 Premiere Pro will have to re-create the cache files the next time you open a project, but unless the project is extremely large, it generally will only add a few seconds to the process.

-How to Automatically Clean the Premier Pro Media Cache
+How to Automatically Clean the Premiere Pro Media Cache

 While each individual cache file is fairly small, Premiere Pro can make hundreds – if not thousands – of these files for each project you work on.
 And since Premiere Pro doesn't know which ones you still need, they build up over time and can end up taking up hundreds of GB of space on your drive.